New clues about the architecture of X chromosomes

-Category: Environment Hits: 1All female mammals, including humans, have two X chromosomes.
+Category: Environment Hits: 3All female mammals, including humans, have two X chromosomes.
 Normal development requires one X chromosome to be inactivated.
 A balance of protein clusters called cohesins is needed to alter X chromosome shape and structure, a key step in inactivation.
 Better understanding of X chromosome inactivation could help scientists figure out how to reverse the process, potentially leading to cures for devastating genetic disorders.

 Read more https://www.sciencedaily.com/releases/2021/03/210315132128.htm